 EIS Summer Important Dates to Remember

-Please note: You are required to attend both International Student Orientation and New Student Orientation which are scheduled for the end of August for all incoming international students.
+Please note: You are required to attend New Student Orientation which is scheduled for the end of August for all incoming students.

 EIS Summer Schedule

-The summer session starts July 9, and ends August 17, 2018.
+The summer session starts Monday July 11, and ends Friday, August 19, 2022.
 Each class will meet three days a week for six weeks, for a total of 45 hours.
-Each class counts as three, general elective credit hours toward graduation.
+Each class counts as three general elective credit hours toward graduation.

 - EIS Critique classes will meet Monday, Wednesday, and Friday mornings from 9:00 a.m.–12:00 p.m.